Baptistou/PopupFilter/README.txt

 --------------------------------------------------------------------------------

 PopupFilter updates :
+* version 1.6 (28/09/2017)
+- Modify the appearance of Settings page with two sections Overview and Settings.
+- Add "About" block in Settings page.
+- Fix issue with Settings page not updating on window close in some case.

 * version 1.5 (21/09/2017)
 - Fix issue with about:blank popups not closing sometimes in Blocking mode.
 - Fix compatibility issue with Settings page focus on Firefox Android.